 |4th-5th grade girls||7th-8th grade girls|

 The 4x100-meter relay will be the final event at every developmental meet.
-It will be the only timed event, with the team recording the fastest times from each section qualifying for the relay at the NYRR DTFS City Championship meet.
+It will be the only timed event.
+The team recording the fastest time from each section, throughout the season, will qualify for the relay at the NYRR DTFS City Championship meet.
 Each school will be allowed to enter one team of four runners in each of the divisions.

-Children will receive participant ribbons at all meets.
-Special ribbons, medals, and/or trophies will be awarded to top individuals and teams at the City Championship meets.
+Students will receive participant ribbons at all meets.
+Special ribbons, medals, and/or trophies will be awarded to top individuals and teams at the NYRR DTFS City Championship meet.